Get Started

 This technique is suitable for printing on different types of polyester, like polymer-coated fabric and polyester fabric blends.
 This printing technique is also used on products like mouse pads, mugs, and blankets.

-Learn more: DTF Printing vs. Sublimation: Which Method Should You Go For?
+Learn more: DTF printing vs. Sublimation: Which Method Should You Go For?

 If your collection will primarily consist of synthetic fabric items like leggings or swimwear, sublimation printing will be superior to DTF printing.

 If you plan to include different fabric blends in your catalog, consider DTF printing alongside sublimation.
 With DTF printing, you don’t have to rely on polyester blends only.
+Keep in mind, DTF isn’t made for all-over designs — sublimation covers full garments, while DTF excels at precision placement.

 Curious about different printing techniques?
 Check out our other posts comparing sublimation and screen printing and DTG and screen printing for more details.

-Direct-to-film printing at Printful
+Direct-to-film printing at Printful – DTFlex

 a person in a yellow jacket with black text on it